Printer Friendly Version Of

 Mid-year Report Requirements (PDF)

-The Final report for Howery Teaching Enhancement Grant awardees is due August 1 of the year after you recieve the grant ( ie: if yuo recieved the grant in 2010 the report is due August 1, 2011) .
+The Final report for Howery Teaching Enhancement Grant awardees is due 12 months after the agreed upon start date of the grant.
 For a detailed list of requirements please click the link provided below

 Final Report Requirements (PDF)

 If you have additional questions please send e-mail to: email@example.com

 Cambridge, BL (2001).
 Fostering the Scholarship of Teaching and Learning: Communities of Practice.
 In D. Lieberman & C. Wehlburg (eds.), To improve the academy: Vol 19.
 Resources for faculty, instructional, and organizational development (pp.3-16).
 Bolton, MA: Anker.